EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 ### 6.2.
 Is it possible to use initrd as the final rootfs?

+Well, It depends on your purposes.
+The `initrd` is based on RAM, so everything you write to this filesystem is temporary, that will lost when you reboot the system.
+So if your requirements are testing temporary things, or expect higher performance filesystem access, etc, you can use `initrd` as the final rootfs.
+Another use case is that in embedded systems, [DBAN](https://dban.org/), that could package anything they needs into the `initrd` and just never do the switching.
+Otherwise the real rootfs that based on a disk device might be better.

 ### 6.3.
 How the kernel mount the initrd?

+Start by loading `populate_rootfs()` module.

 ```c
 static int __init populate_rootfs(void)